 Ofmega made or rebranded components for other bicycle brands, such as Bianchi, Colnago, Legnano, Regina and Avocet.
 At one point, most of the Avocet component range was made by Ofmega.
 Often, the rebranding is just an added pantographed logo (in the Colnago case, it is the singature of Ernasto Colnago).
 However, in the case of Legnano branded components, the logo is engraved into the item.
 It may be that some items were made by other companies, such as the Simplex, in the late 1980s and 1990s.
 It is thought that the gear shifters for the "Mistral" range were made by Modolo; the cronos shifters look very similar.
 However, on close inspection, the two aren't that similar and Ofmega claim to have made them themselves.

 They made most of the sets, including hubs, cranks, headsets, freewheels, front and rear dérailleurs, as well as odd small parts.
-Ofmega appeared to have outsourced their dérailleur production to Simplex in 1987 (Michael Sweatman, Disraeli Gears).
+Ofmega appeared to have outsourced their dérailleur production to Simplex in 1987 (Michael Sweatman, Disraeli Gears), and some Simplex derailleurs were labelled Ofmega.
 This lead to an apparent lowering in quality.
 However, some of their latest items were of a very good standard.

 Ofmega SpA's history, like many companies in the bicycle industry, is somewhat shrouded in the mists of time.
 It is known that the company was set up by the Perotti family, specifically Mario and Dino Perotti.
 Dino and Mario started to patent components (including and innovative non-cottered crank for cottered-crank bottom brackets) in the 1960s.
 They patented their distinctive crossed roller-bearing headset in the US in 1981.
 Both the Ofmega and, later, P J Bike companies were owned by the Perotti family.